medcomdk/MedComLandingPage/docs/assets/documents/FHIRImplementationGuide.md

     * Now, try choosing the profile <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/StructureDefinition-medcom-core-encounter.html" target="_blank">MedComCoreEncounter</a>
         * Here you'll see the type Reference(...) at the element Encounter.subject.
 This means that the element references the MedComCorePatient profile, and that an encounter always shall be associated with a patient.
         * For the elements Encounter.status and Encounter.class the type is code or coding, meaning that a predefined, structured code shall be selected from a ValueSet. which can be seen in the column 'Description & Constraints'.
-* The tab <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/extensions.html" target="_blank">Extensions</a> shows the extensions made for the IG.
-* The tab <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/terminology.html" target="_blank">Terminology</a> shows the CodeSystems and ValueSets used in the IG.
-* The tab <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/artifacts.html" target="_blank">Artifacts</a> shows entire content of the IG.

 [More information about IGs can be found here](https://medcomdk.github.io/MedComLandingPage/assets/documents/NewToFHIR.html#hl7-fhir-documentation)